gdepeute/dae.notes/estaff.newco.md

   - Slide 4: Extensible to include customer specific hazards and data
   - Slide 11: A search on "Risk Intelligence" hits on Everbridge and OnSolve ads
+  - Slide 12: Using green checkmarks are bullets, only time we using them

     - Search on "Risk intelligence driven operational resilience" hits on Onsolve